 bio for jennifer moller

 Born in Hartford Connecticut, Jennifer Moller received her MFA in Studio Arts in 2003, and she received a BA from the University of Connecticut in 1981, in Latin American Studies.
-She worked as an editorial photographer and photojournalist in Santa Fe, New Mexico and lived there from 1989 until 2000.
-She currently resides in Massachusetts.
+She worked as an professional photographer in Santa Fe, New Mexico from 1989 until 2000.
+She is currently in Massachusetts, where she has continued making artwork, exhibiting, and teaching art since 2003.
 Her client list includes, MS Magazine, Mothering Magazine, Outside Magazine, The Santa Fean Magazine, and The Santa Fe Reporter, along with many individual clients.
-John Waters hired her in 2009 and again in 2011 to take his photographs for a his conceptually driven self-portrait series.
+John Waters hired her in 2009, and 2011 to assist him in he making of his conceptually driven photographic self-portraits.
+In addition to photography she also works in video, animation and sequential drawing.

-Her arts career has been twofold, working for over a decade as a commercial photographer in New Mexico and then working for over a decade as an arts educator in Massachusetts.
-She has taught at several schools including: the Art Institute of Boston at Lesley University, New England School of Photography, and the University of Massachusetts at Lowell.
-In 2010, she was invited to teach at the Institute of American Indian Art in Santa Fe for one-year as a visiting artist in New Media.
-She continues to teach and to create for free-lance clients using skills in photography, animation, and video arts; in addition she is an active drawer.
-Her video installation work titled “seas” is in the private collection of the Hood Museum at Dartmouth College, Massachusetts.
-She curated several community film/video festivals at the Provincetown Art Association and Museum.
+Jennifer Moller’s arts career has been twofold, working for over a decade as a commercial photographer in New Mexico and then working for over a decade as an arts educator.
+She has taught at several schools including: the Art Institute of Boston at Lesley University, New England School of Photography, University of Massachusetts at Lowell, and Northern Essex Community College.
+In 2010, she was selected to be a visiting artist and to teach at the Institute of American Indian Art in Santa Fe for one-year in their New Media Department.
+She continues to teach and create content for free-lance clients using skills in photography, animation, and video arts; in addition she has an ongoing drawing practice.
+Moller has one several awards and her video installation work titled “seas” is in the private collection of the Hood Museum at Dartmouth College, Massachusetts.

 All Images ©Jennifer Moller